MotorsportReg/sidecar/readme.md

 **Loss of `_getAllSessions()` method**

 As a result of removing the session expiration index, there is now no way to get a list of all active session id's.
 While part of Sidecar's public API, at present this method is only used for testing Sidecar.

+Note: an alternative would be to use a different store with your express-session that matched sidecar semantics instead - doing so and researching the pros and cons of such a solution is currently left as an exercise for the reader.

 ## How to run the tests